About Bridging Teams

 Bridging Team Program Design

-Using the “Bridges Out of Poverty” framework, we orient two separate learning streams with the Under-resourced participants (‘Catalysts’) and middle class or resourced Mentors.
+Using the Bridging Poverty & Privilege framework, we orient two separate learning streams with the Under-resourced participants (‘Catalysts’) and middle class or resourced Mentors.

 Two groups come together to meet weekly for three hours in a Bridging Team to cross cultural barriers, build community, and fight poverty.